noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - the six policy categories can have the following flavors
   - IAM role trust policy
     - controls which principals in other accounts can access resources
+    - resource-based policies that are attached to a role that define which principals can assume the role
   - inline policy
     - strict one-to-one relationship between a service and principal
     - embedded directly into a single user, group or role